-With autoscaling we refer to the system's ability to automatically adjust session host servers' resources (RAM & CPU) according to number of users created in the environment.
-Autoscale can also automatically create new session host servers when you reach your maximum number of users per server and apply a custom image to configure the new server.
+With autoscaling we refer to the system's ability to automatically adjust session host instances' resources (RAM & CPU) according to number of users created in the environment.
+Autoscale can also automatically create new session host instance when you reach your maximum number of users per server and it can apply your custom image to configure the new server.

-Note: The resources (RAM, CPU) can also be adjusted manually through itopia Instances module if you disable the autoscale.
+Note: The resources (RAM, CPU) can also be adjusted manually through itopia VM Instances module if you disable the autoscale.
 Make sure you disable the autoscale before manually changing RAM and CPU.
-Otherwise, the system will scale the resources back to your default amounts.

 The following information explains how the default formula works to assign your resources: